julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Road Narrows Right	| Road Narrows Right      						|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%, which I think was pretty accurate given that its constantly only having trouble with the 50 km/h sign, after multiple runs of the notebook.
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%, which I think was pretty accurate given that it's constantly only having trouble with the 50 km/h sign, after multiple runs of the notebook.

 ### Results in Detail